-Michael B. McCallister \$ 18,750
+Bruce D. Broussard \$ 19,125

-Bruce D. Broussard \$ 18,750
+James H. Bloem \$ 19,125

-James H. Bloem \$ 18,750
+James E. Murray \$ 19,125

-James E. Murray \$ 18,750
+Timothy S. Huval \$ 19,125

-Paul B.K.
-Kusserow \$ 18,750
+Jody L. Bilney \$ 19,125

-Other (Includes life insurance, reimbursement for relocation expenses, commuting and housing allowances, and guest expenses while on business travel):
+Other (Includes life insurance, reimbursement for relocation expenses, physicals, commuting and housing allowances, and guest expenses while on business travel):

-Michael B. McCallister \$ 23,760
+Bruce D. Broussard \$ 90,062

-Bruce D. Broussard \$184,689
+James H. Bloem \$ 13,377

-James H. Bloem \$ 14,849
+James E. Murray \$ 19,065

-James E. Murray \$ 13,110
+Timothy S. Huval \$ 283,547

-Paul B.K.
-Kusserow \$ 39,369
+Jody L. Bilney \$316,617

-- (4) On May 16, 2008, we entered into an amended and restated employment agreement with Mr. McCallister, which we refer to as the McCallister Employment Agreement, pursuant to which Mr. McCallister served as our Chairman and Chief Executive Officer.
-The McCallister Employment Agreement was renewed on January 1, 2012, for a one-year period.
-Pursuant to the McCallister Employment Agreement, Mr. McCallister was paid an annual base salary of not less than \$1,025,000 and was eligible to participate in all benefit plans and programs made available by us to our employees, including participation in bonus and incentive compensation plans and programs on terms determined by the Organization & Compensation Committee.
-As previously disclosed, on October 31, 2012, in accordance with our year-long transition plan, Michael B. McCallister, our Chief Executive Officer, gave us notice pursuant to his employment agreement (which we refer to as the McCallister Employment Agreement) that he would not renew that agreement and would retire as Chief Executive Officer effective December 31, 2012.
-In connection with his retirement, we entered into a letter agreement with Mr. McCallister pursuant to which we exercised our option to enforce our non-compete agreement with Mr. McCallister during the period commencing on January 1, 2013 and ending on the second anniversary of the termination of Mr. McCallister's service as a member of the Board of Directors and, as consideration for that non-compete agreement, paid Mr. McCallister a lump sum in the amount of \$2,170,000.
-For a description of the compensation elements of this letter agreement, please refer to the section entitled, "Compensation Discussion & Analysis Elements of Compensation Compensation of our Former Chief Executive Officer." - (5) On November 2, 2012, we entered into an amended and restated employment agreement with Mr. Broussard, which we refer to as the Broussard Employment Agreement, pursuant to which Mr. Broussard serves as our President and Chief Executive Officer.
-Pursuant to the Broussard Employment Agreement, Mr. Broussard will be paid an annual base salary of not less than \$1,085,000 and will be eligible to participate in all benefit plans and programs made available by us to our employees, including participation in bonus and incentive compensation plans and programs on terms determined by the Organization & Compensation Committee.
-In addition, Mr. Broussard will be eligible to receive a target annual incentive equal to 150% of his base salary and a maximum annual incentive equal to 150% of his target incentive, payable pursuant to the Company's Executive Management Incentive Compensation Plan.
-Mr. Broussard will also be entitled to a long-term incentive award in 2013 with a value of \$5,000,000 (such to be determined on the same basis as the Committee's values such awards generally).
-In recognition of the fact that Mr. Broussard will need to temporarily commute to the Louisville area, the Broussard Employment Agreement also provides for: (i) standard relocation benefits under the company's relocation policy; (ii) use of the Company aircraft for purposes of commuting from his current residence to the Company's principal offices in Louisville, Kentucky; and (iii) a housing allowance in the amount of \$10,000 per month.
-These commutation and housing allowances will be provided until the earlier of (a) Mr. Broussard's relocation to Louisville, Kentucky, and (b) August 31, 2013, with no gross-ups for any taxes Mr. Broussard may incur with respect to these payments or benefits.
-In addition, Mr. Broussard is subject to non-competition and non-solicitation covenants during his term of employment and for two years following his termination, as well as to a perpetual covenant not to use or disclose confidential information and trade secrets, Mr. Broussard was also entitled to be reimbursed for legal fees incurred in connection with the negotiation of the Broussard Employment Agreement.
-The Broussard Employment Agreement also provides for payments in the event Mr. Broussard terminates his employment.
-For a description of these payment provisions see the section entitled "Potential Payments Upon Termination or Change in Control of the Company."
+(5) On November 2, 2012, we entered into an amended and restated employment agreement with Mr. Broussard, which we refer to as the 2012 Broussard Employment Agreement, pursuant to which Mr. Broussard served as our President and Chief Executive Officer during 2013.
+Pursuant to the 2012 Broussard Employment Agreement, Mr. Broussard was paid an annual base salary of not less than \$1,085,000 and was eligible to participate in all benefit plans and programs made available by us to our employees, including participation in bonus and incentive compensation plans and programs on terms determined by the Committee.
+In addition, Mr. Broussard was eligible to receive a target annual incentive equal to 150% of his base salary and a maximum annual incentive equal to 150% of his target incentive, payable pursuant to the Company's Executive Management Incentive Compensation Plan.
+Mr. Broussard was also entitled to a long-term incentive award in 2013 with a value of \$5,000,000 (such to be determined on the same basis as the Committee's values such awards generally).
+In recognition of the fact that Mr. Broussard needed to temporarily commute to the Louisville area, the 2012 Broussard Employment Agreement also provided for: (i) standard relocation benefits under the company's relocation policy; (ii) use of the Company aircraft for purposes of commuting from his former residence to the Company's principal offices in Louisville, Kentucky; and (iii) a housing allowance in the amount of \$10,000 per month.
+These commutation and housing allowances were to be provided until the earlier of (a) Mr. Broussard's relocation to Louisville, Kentucky, and (b) August 31, 2013, with no gross-ups for any taxes Mr. Broussard may have incurred with respect to these payments or benefits.
+Mr. Broussard was also entitled to be reimbursed for legal fees incurred in connection with the negotiation of the Broussard Employment Agreement.
+Effective February 27, 2014, we replaced the 2012 Broussard Employment Agreement.